SteveZMTstudios/Phigros-history/README_en-us.md

 > [!CAUTION]
 > This project urgently needs your support to continue.
 >
 > As all upstream storage has started to charge higher fees, the cost and expenses of storing the project are beyond our ability to bear.
-We will gradually stop updating and downloading services in the next few months.
 >
 > If you want to support us to continue to provide free services, please consider donating.
 Thank you for your support!
 >